LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-18-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part2.md

 }
 ```

-delete the namespaces that both interfaces lie in or simply rename them to something else.
+Delete the `Services` folder namespaces that both interfaces lie in or simply rename them to something else.
 I have simply deleted them.
-A

 ## Paste new Auth0ManagementApi and Identity Model logic into our Home Controller ##